-Soft tissue sarcoma is a rare type of cancer that begins in the tissues that connect, support and surround other body structures.
-This includes muscle, fat, blood vessels, nerves, tendons and the lining of your joints.
+Soft tissue sarcoma is a rare type of cancer that starts as a growth of cells in the body's soft tissues.
+The soft tissues connect, support and surround other body structures.
+Soft tissues include muscle, fat, blood vessels, nerves, tendons and linings of the joints.

-More than 50 subtypes of soft tissue sarcoma exist.
-Some types are more likely to affect children, while others affect mostly adults.
-These tumors can be difficult to diagnose because they may be mistaken for many other types of growths.
+More than 50 types of soft tissue sarcoma exist.
+Some types are more likely to affect children.
+Others affect mostly adults.
+These cancers can be hard to diagnose because they may be mistaken for many other types of growths.

-A soft tissue sarcoma may not cause any signs and symptoms in its early stages.
-As the tumor grows, it may cause:
+A soft tissue sarcoma may not cause any symptoms at first.
+As the cancer grows, it may cause:

-- Pain, if a tumor presses on nerves or muscles
+- Pain, if the growth presses on nerves or muscles.

 When to see a doctor